amitibo/pycompsense/doc/source/index.rst

-.. cycompsense documentation master file, created by sphinx-quickstart on Sun Jul 22 13:55:50 2012.
+.. pycompsense documentation master file, created by sphinx-quickstart on Sun Jul 22 13:55:50 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to cycompsense's documentation!
+Welcome to pycompsense's documentation!
 =======================================

 mod:`compsense` Package